Copyright © 2020 - thecommunitypressfla.org · All Rights Reserved

 We live in an age of rampant technology, allowing us to instantly contact and text anyone we wish, but ironically, communication is at an all-time low.
 "We can listen as well as we hear." as a line from one of my favorite song goes.

-Everything the three of us have learned over the years has culminated in the creation of this new paper, "The Community Press", a non-profit newspaper whose goal is to disseminate information and positive stories about our community.
+Everything the four of us have learned over the years has culminated in the creation of this new paper, "The Community Press", a non-profit newspaper whose goal is to disseminate information and positive stories about our community.
 If you want to hear bad things about this area, you will have to read those other publications.

-All three of us are at a point in our lives when we have nothing to prove, no need for glory and no hidden agendas.
+All four of us are at a point in our lives when we have nothing to prove, no need for glory and no hidden agendas.
 We are all volunteers who do this simply because we enjoy it and think that it is important work.
 Our newspaper will not glorify the people we like while ignoring the people we dislike.
 If someone impacts this community, we will make sure that the person is recognized.
 You would be surprised at the number of people doing good things right under our noses that uplift all of us but don't get the recognition, for various reasons.

 You can assist us in our endeavors by letting us know about things that happen in the community, either by calling us or e-mailing us.
 You can also help us by financially supporting us.
 If you are a business, club, house of worship or Greek letter organization, we have ads that start at $25 for a business card ad up to a full page.
 Even though we are non-profit and volunteer our time and energy, we have to be financially self-sustaining if we are to survive.